 Put Incapacity Planning in Place

-Estate planning isn’t just about what happens after you pass away—it’s also about what happens if you become seriously ill or injured.
+Estate planning isn’t just about what happens after you pass away.
+It’s also about what happens if you become seriously ill or injured.
 If you were unable to make decisions, who would take care of your finances or make medical choices for you?

 This is why you need a durable power of attorney, which gives someone you trust the legal right to manage your money and property.
 You should also have a healthcare power of attorney and advance directive to spell out your medical wishes.
 These documents give your family the legal tools they need to act quickly and confidently if something happens.